Healthyhorns Sleep

 Students can pick up a sleep kit from the Longhorn Wellness Center, Student Services Building 1.106 during open hours, Monday-Friday from 9 a.m. to 5 p.m.

-Group Sleep Kit requests can be submitted through the request form below.
+Sleep kit requests for groups can be submitted through the request form below.
 Please note we typically require 2-3 week's notice for larger orders.

 Healthyhorns Sleep Assessment

-The Healthyhorns Sleep Assessment gives you an opportunity to enter information about your current sleep patterns and provides a snapshot of your current sleep health, including tips for how you might improve your sleep.
+The Healthyhorns Sleep Assessment allows you to enter information about your sleep patterns and provides a snapshot of your sleep health, including tips for improving your sleep.

 Resources to Help You Sleep